-- The LEAGUE Foundation provides scholarships to LGBTQ+ college-bound high school seniors.
+- In 2020, the LEAGUE Foundation awarded 15 scholarships to LGBTQ.
+The LEAGUE Foundation provides scholarships to LGBTQ+ college-bound high school seniors.

-- AT&T supports initiatives that promote safety and inclusion for LGBTQ+ youth, including The Trevor Project’s suicide prevention and crisis intervention services, HRC’s Time to THRIVE conference, GLSEN’s work to ensure a safe learning environment for all students, and the Tyler Clementi Foundation’s work with parents, educators, faith communities and employers to prevent bullying and build cultures of inclusion and acceptance.
+- AT&T supports initiatives that promote safety and inclusion for LGBTQ+ youth, including The Trevor Project’s suicide prevention and crisis intervention services, HRC’s Time to THRIVE conference, Born This Way Foundation’s work to promote wellness and empowerment for young people, , and the Tyler Clementi Foundation’s work with parents, educators, faith communities and employers to prevent bullying and build cultures of inclusion and acceptance.

 - Through funding and employee volunteering, AT&T supports various HIV/AIDS charities, including Broadway Cares/Equity Fights AIDS, SF AIDS Foundation, and AMFAR.